What could possibly go wrong with women?

 The Hepatitis B Vaccine at Birth

 Refuse it.
 It’s sheer insanity!
-You can’t get Hepatitis B unless you’re a heroin addict or having promiscuous sex!
+You can’t get Hepatitis B unless you’re a heroin addict or a prostitute!
 Tell them you’ll be getting it later, no need to get into an argument with them about it.
 On this subject, please read this excerpt from the National Vaccine Information Center as it’s very important:

 Q: I am pregnant and having my baby in a hospital.
 My pediatrician has told me that that my newborn must receive a hepatitis B vaccination shortly after birth before being discharged from the hospital.
 Do I have the right to take my baby home without a hepatitis B shot?